-Provide affordable and reliable electricity to urban and rural areas in the municipality 1.Provision of Bulk Electricity supply & Increase of capacity 2.Electricity Ring fencing 3.High mast lights - 145 for municipal area 4.Electricity connections - 1183 connections backlog Undertake Increasing electricity in Marble Hall town Undertake separation electrical services from municipal services Undertake Construction of high mast lights.
-Undertake ESKOM to connect 1183 housholds with electricity in 24 villages Undertake to provide cost-effective and sustainable electricity infrastructure.
-Undertake to improve access to sustainable and affordable electricity services.
-Undertake to maintain, extend and upgrade municipal electricity assets.
-Undertake to maintain, extend and upgrade municipal electricity assets.
-4.Ensure that all households have access to electricity by 2013 subject to provision of funds by ESKOM.
-Ensure that the sports and recreation need of people in the municipal area is met 1.Community halls required -10 2.Sports facilities - all 16 wards 3.Refurbish Elandskraal and Malebitsa sports staduims Undertake construction of community halls, sports field and refurbishment of Elandskraal and Malebitsa staduims

-Provide safe and appropriate road and storm water networks in the municipal areas All internal roads to be graded and main bus routes to be paved 1.Undertake construction of paved roads bridges, and bulk storm water.
+High level strategic objectives Key development priorities Strategies to achieve objectives Provide affordable and reliable electricity to urban and rural areas in the municipality 1.Provision of Bulk Electricity supply & Increase of capacity 2.Electricity Ring fencing 3.High mast lights - 145 for municipal area 4.Electricity connections - 1183 connections backlog 1.
+Undertake Increasing electricity in Marble Hall town 2.
+Undertake separation electrical services from municipal services 3.
+Undertake Construction of high mast lights.
+4. Engage with ESKOM to connect 1183 housholds with electricity in 2 villages 4.
+Undertake to provide cost-effective and sustainable electricity infrastructure.
+5. Undertake to improve access to sustainable and affordable electricity services.
+3. Undertake to maintain, extend and upgrade municipal electricity assets.
+4. Ensure that all households have access to electricity by 2013 subject to provision of funds by ESKOM.
+Ensure that the sports and recreation need of people in the municipal area is met 1.Community halls required -10 2.Sports facilities - all 16 wards 3.Refurbish Elandskraal and Malebitsa sports staduims Undertake construction of community halls, sports field and refurbishment of Elandskraal and Malebitsa staduims Provide safe and appropriate road and storm water networks in the municipal areas All internal roads to be graded and main bus routes to be paved 1.Undertake construction of paved roads bridges, and bulk storm water.
 2.Undertake to provide cost-effective and sustainable municipal roads and stormwater and to use labour intensive methods for creation of employment.
 3.Undertake to improve access to viable and sustainable municipal roads and stormwater.
 4.Undertake to extend and upgrade the municipal roads and stormwater.
 5.Undertake to promote environmental sound practices and employment creation in the provision of storm water infrastructure.
 To promote a safe, clean sustainable and well managed environment in line with the Waste Management plan, Integrated Development Plan and Environmental Management plan of the Municipality.
-Compliance of council with NEMA and council's Integrated environmental plan 1.Undertake development and implemention policies and by-laws 2.Undertake to provide an efficient refuse removal service in Marble Hall and Leeuwfontein and develop a plan to extend the service to Elandskraal, Matlerekeng and other areas 3.Proper disposal of collected waste at registered waste sites Lead and direct the Community services for the Municipality so that the key strategic objectives in relation to Health are achieved Provide programmes on HIV/AIDS prevention 1.Undertake to develop and implement an HIV/AIDS strategy 2.Coordinate the activities of NGO's, CBO's and other interest groups so that there is an integrated approach in dealing with HIV/AIDS and other social issues To develop a SLA with Sekhukhune district municipality in respect of disasters Develop SLA Engage GSDM to develop SLA for approval be Council To promote a safe sustainable and well managed public transport system with the Integrated Development Plan of the Compliance of council with Land Transport Act 1.Engage GSDM to develop public transport plan.
+Compliance of council with NEMA and council's Integrated environmental plan 1.Undertake development and implemention policies and by-laws 2.Undertake to provide an efficient refuse removal service in Marble Hall and Leeuwfontein and develop a plan to extend the service to Elandskraal, Matlerekeng and other areas 3.Proper disposal of collected waste at registered waste sites Lead and direct the Community services for the Municipality so that the key strategic objectives in relation to Health are achieved Provide programmes on HIV/AIDS prevention 1.Undertake to develop and implement an HIV/AIDS strategy 2.Coordinate the activities of NGO's, CBO's and other interest groups so that there is an integrated approach in dealing with HIV/AIDS and other social issues To develop a SLA with Sekhukhune district municipality in respect of disasters Develop SLA Engage GSDM to develop SLA for approval be Council

+High level strategic objectives Key development priorities Strategies to achieve objectives To promote a safe sustainable and well managed public transport system with the Integrated Development Plan of the Municipality.
+Compliance of council with Land Transport Act 1.Engage SDM to develop public transport plan.
 2.Engage with private owner of taxi rank in marble hall for council to take over facility.
 3.Undertake process to establish taxi rank at Leeuwfontein